Koepka outduels McIlroy, wins first WGC title by 3 strokes

 After tapping in for par on No. 18, Koepka celebrated with a little fist pump before hugging McIlroy.

 Koepka had been so close in recent weeks, coming in second at the U.S. Open in June and tying for fourth last week at the British Open.
 He also had a pair of top-10 finishes in this event when it was held at Firestone Country Club in Akron, Ohio, and he also won for the first time at the TPC Southwind, where he tied for third in 2015 and tied for second in 2016 when this course hosted the former St. Jude Classic.

+Koepka says he feels he knows this course better than any other on tour, and finally winning here and a WGC title, too, is special.

+“It’s a thinker’s golf course,” Koepka said.
+“I probably don’t get enough thought process going through my mind sometimes, just get up and hit it.
+It gets very routine.
+A lot of times it’s drivers, but out here you’ve really got to position yourself off the tee depending on where the pin is.”

 Now Koepka has come from behind in three of his seven victories, though this time teeing off only a stroke off the lead.
 When they teed off, Koepka was among 10 players within four strokes of leader McIlroy.